DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/prerequisites.md

 - You have received the DEVITY Eval Kit including the DEVITY Gateway hardware.
 - You have received the DEVITY device voucher.
 - You have received the access to Thingsboard.
+- Make sure the device has internet access.

 ## What is the Thingsboard Rule Engine